patrickvorgers/Home-Assistant-Import-Energy-Data/Datasources/InfluxDB/README.md

 **How-to**
 - Open the InfluxDB Chronograf interface and navigate to the data you want to export.
+- Select InfluxQL as the query language and write the query to retrieve the desired data.
 - Set the required time range.
 - Ensure that the query is configured to:
     - Aggregate data by **1 hour**